Hammad-Bubere/Ardunio-Uno-projects/README.md

 # Ardunio-Code
-in this repositorie you can get ardunio code & you can use it for educational purpose. thanks! for visiting this repository.
+in this repositorie you can get ardunio code. thanks! for visiting this repository.

 Note:All above codes are written for Ardunio UNO.
-It may not work on your board.
+It may not work on other board.